 [click the graphic below]

 Sporting a completely different look from the previous generation, Chevy took the design in another direction for the third-generation C/K pickups.
 Available trim levels include the Cheyenne, Cheyenne Super, Custom, and Custom Deluxe.
 With a wider and larger frame, the trucks were coined the square body Chevys as they had a box-like appearance.
 Early third-generation models from 1973-1980 had a different hood style than the later models.
 Wheelbase for both the 6.5-foot box and 8-foot bed increased, bringing the short wheelbase up 2.5 inches to 117.5 inches and the long wheelbase up 4.5 inches to 131.5 inches.
 Along with the addition of a front stabilizer bar, front spring rates were reduced and rear shock absorbers were staggered to prevent wheel hop.
 Rather than circular wheel wells, the trucks featured a squarer wheel opening with rounded corners.
 Rounded door frames and windshields contrast the square body design for a balanced look.
 Vision was increased with over 20% more glass area, greatly decreasing blind spots.
 Sculpted sides gave the trucks added dimension.
 In 1973, Chevy also began offering the C30 one-ton dually with a Crew Cab, largely considered to be one of the first modern heavy-duty pickups.
 The 307 V8 engine was dropped in 1973 and the 402 was replaced by the more powerful 454.
 Rain gutters above the door became available in 1974.
 When the NP203 transfer case became available for models with the V8 engine, it was equipped with full-time four-wheel drive.
-The recessed egg crate grille is only available for the 1973-1974 model years.
+The recessed egg-crate grille is only available for the 1973-1974 model years.
 This new generation brought drastic visual changes compared to the previous model year 1972 Chevy C10, which may appeal to enthusiasts who want a more "classic Americana" look with more rounded lines.

 A mid-generation refresh took place in 1981, with Chevy introducing a new front end with redesigned sheet metal.
 Along with the changes came a 300-pound weight reduction.
 The same front sheet metal was used throughout the rest of the third generation until 1987.
 The fenders were redesigned as well as the hood hinges and vent windows.
 A new sloped hood replaced the previous hood that had less rake, and the bumper had less detailing than before.
 Exterior changes include optional quadruple headlights, new bumpers, and an updated tailgate.
 Side markers were now horizontal rather than vertical.
 The windshield wipers moved from behind the hood to the top of the cowl.
 The inside of the trucks also received a refresh with a new instrument panel, seats, dash shape, and sill plates.
 In 1982, a chrome grille and bumper became standard on all trucks.
 A 6.3L 379 diesel became available with a 4-speed overdrive manual transmission.
 Trim levels consisted of the Custom Deluxe, Silverado, and Scottsdale, with the Cheyenne discontinuing.
 Thanks to user “The Champ” on 67-72chevytrucks.com for sharing this photo of a 1981 C10 Scottsdale edition!